TODAY’S PAPER | November 05, 2025 | EPAPER

 Only about 4,500 students - less than seven per cent of the university's population - can use the point service.
 The remaining depends on expensive private vans, motorbikes, or public transport.
 The problem is even worse for evening program students, for whom no university buses are available.

 The university, which houses 55 departments and 27 research institutes, is struggling to maintain its aging fleet.
-The Higher Education Commission (HEC) provided a few buses in 2022, but even with those, the total number remains around 30.KU is the only university, public or private, which offers transport service almost free of cost at Rs10 only.
-Founded in 1951, it was located far from the city at that time and the government had provided a fleet of buses to pick and drop students from designated points, hence the name 'Point" was coined.
+The Higher Education Commission (HEC) provided a few buses in 2022, but even with those, the total number remains around 30.KU is the only university, public or private, that offers transport service almost free of cost at Rs10 only.
+Founded in 1951, it was located far from the city at that time and the government had provided a fleet of buses to pick and drop students from designated points, hence the name "Point" was coined.

 In the rest of the educational institutions charge heavy sums for transport, for example, NED University students pay Rs30,000 per month for the university's bus service or use personal or public transport.

-Fatal accident highlights
+Fatal accident highlights negligence

 Recently, the crisis turned tragic when a female student from the Social Work Department lost her life after slipping from a moving university bus.
 The incident sparked outrage among students, who demanded better safety and traffic management within the campus.